a-e/rsel/docs/install.md

 Installation & Configuration
 ----------------------------

-To install RSel from a gem:
+To install Rsel from a gem:

     $ gem install rsel